 While at the Wildcat, he had several stories picked up by the College edition of the Huffington Post (or HuffPost College).
 Here is a link to one of the stories that got picked up by the aggregation site.
 It also ran on David Hasselhoff’s website.

 During his first year as a Journalism student, he also worked for a community newspaper north of the Tucson area (San Manuel Miner).
-Lewis took his reporting to new heights by flying in an Ercoupe airplane and taking aerial photos of the town.
+This is where Lewis took his reporting to new heights by flying in an Ercoupe airplane and taking aerial photos of the town.

 Lewis wrote two stories for the Arizona Daily Star that were picked up by the Associated Press (AP) wire service: one about a Bosnian refugee opening a local restaurant and another about a dachshund named Poppy who was racing in a regional Wienerschnitzel Wiener Dog race.